Pruning tomatoes

 When growing tomatoes and making a decision on pruning, you first must think about the needs of the plant.
 Your goal should be to help direct the energy of the plant where it is most needed at that point in its lifecycle.

 Early on, you want growth to go into the root production.
-About mid-season you want the energy to go to the fruit production.
 This is why early pinching is absolutely good and recommended in order to stimulate root growth for a healthy plant.

 Pruning suckers = bigger fruit, but fewer overall tomatoes, and fewer late season tomatoes